Darrell Waltrip: Owner-driver years: 1991–mid-1998

-After his fourth season as a driver for Hendrick Motorsports, Waltrip formed his own team to field cars in the 1991 NASCAR Winston Cup Series (Winston Cup) season.
+After his fourth season as a driver for Hendrick Motorsports, Waltrip formed his own team to field cars in the 1991 Winston Cup season.
 Driving his own cars had been his passion since he successfully drove his own cars in his early NASCAR career in the early and mid-1970s.
 He would continue his relationship with Chevrolet and drive a Chevrolet Lumina with Western Auto as the primary team sponsor.
 Waltrip purchased team assets, including the racing facilities, from his former owner Rick Hendrick in Charlotte, North Carolina, and hired long-time friend and crew chief, Jeff Hammond, to oversee the building of race cars and to continue as crew chief.
 Waltrip and Hammond enjoyed much success together as Hammond had been with Waltrip during the championship-winning years with Junior Johnson, and most of the Hendrick Motorsports years, and was Waltrip's crew chief for his 1989 Daytona 500 win and three of his five Coca-Cola 600 wins.

 In the 1991 season, Waltrip visited victory lane twice, his first win in his second stint as owner-driver coming in only the 7th race of the season on April 21, 1991, in the First Union 400, at North Wilkesboro Speedway in North Wilkesboro, North Carolina.
 His second win of the year came in the thirteenth race of the season on June 16, 1991, in the Champion Spark Plug 500, at Pocono Raceway, in Long Pond, Pennsylvania.